GraemeMalcolm/ai-stuff/instructions/05-optical-character-recognition.md

     $key="1a2b3c4d5e6f7g8h9i0j...."
     ```

 5. At the top right of the editor pane, use the **...** button to open the menu and select **Save** to save your changes.
 Then open the menu again and select **Close Editor**.
-Now that you've set up the key and endpoint, you can use your computer vision service resource to extract text from an image.
+Now that you've set up the key and endpoint, you can use your Cognitive Services resource to extract text from an image.

     Let's start with the **OCR** API, which enables you to synchronously analyze an image and read any text it contains.
 In this case, you have an advertising image for the fictional Northwind Traders retail company that includes some text.